wynandpieterse/SharpBattleNet/README.md

 2 ways.
 The first is to run it in a command window, and the other is running it as a Windows service.
 Select the desired mode and double click.

+### Linux and MacOS X

+Go to the Scripts/Run directory and start the desired shell script in the mode you wish to run it.

 ## Notes

  + Reporting issues should be done with the GitHub issue tracker.